NetLogo/foundation-website-frontend/README.md

 ## NetLogo Website Frontend
 This is the frontend repository of the new NetLogo website.
+The site is live at https://www.netlogo.org/
-Currently, the demo is deployed at https://netlogo.github.io/ The backend is hosted at https://backend.netlogo.org/
+The backend is hosted at https://backend.netlogo.org/

 ### Architecture